-Live music abounds year-round in New Orleans, but as the days grow shorter and holiday lights begin brightening the longer winter nights, a new breed of Crescent City concerts start popping up around town.
+Live music abounds year-round in New Orleans, but as the days grow shorter and holiday lights begin brightening the longer winter nights, a new breed of concerts start popping up around town.
 Yep, it’s holiday time, folks.
-Read on to see where and when you can fill your ears with the sounds of the season this month with these holiday concerts.
+Read on to see where and when you can fill your ears with the sounds of the season.

 Holiday Concerts in New Orleans